Wolfgang Vogel

 Wolfgang Vogel (30 October 1925 – 21 August 2008) was a German lawyer active in East Germany at the time of the Cold War who had brokered some of the most famous swaps of spies or exchanges against ransom of political prisoners between the Soviet bloc and the West.
-A bridge between two worlds during three decades, he came to symbolize the ambiguity of his time and environment, and his career was cited as material worthy of Len Deighton and John le Carré.
+A bridge between two worlds during three decades, he came to symbolize the ambiguity of his time and environment, and his career was cited as material worthy of espionage thriller novelists Len Deighton and John le Carré.

 Personal life

 Vogel was born on 30 October 1925, in Wilhelmsthal (now Bolesławów, Poland), a small mountain village roughly 75 miles (130 km) to the south of Breslau in Lower Silesia: he studied law in Jena and Leipzig after World War II and graduated as a lawyer.
-In April 1946, he married his first wife Eva, with whom he had two children, Manfred and Lilo.
+In April 1946, he married his first wife Eva, with whom he had two children.
 The couple were divorced in 1966.
 In 1974, Vogel married his second wife, Helga Fritsch.
 Originating from Essen after meeting Vogel in 1968 she moved to East Germany in 1969.
 She worked as a secretary in Vogel's office, in Berlin-Friedrichsfelde.
 Following German reunification until Vogel's death, the couple lived in Schliersee in the Bavarian Alps.